On this page:

 What if your situation or details have changed since we made the decision?

-An internal review of a decision checks if we made the right decision under the law, at the time the decision was made.
-If we’re reviewing a decision about your plan, we will look at your situation and disability support needs at the time of our original decision to approve your plan.
+An internal review of a decision checks if we made the right decision under the law by looking at the facts and circumstances at the time of the internal review decision.

 If you’re a participant, and your situation changes while waiting for an internal review of a decision, we encourage you to contact us.

-We’ll let you know what options are available for your situation, and how this might affect your plan and your internal review of a decision.
+We’ll let you know what options are available, and how this might affect your plan and your internal review of a decision.

-You can learn more by reading our plan review guidelines.
+You can learn more by reading our changing your plan guidelines .

 What if you are still not happy after we do an internal review of a decision?